Position

 • Bachelor’s degree in Mechatronics Engineering, Mechanical Engineering, Electrical Engineering, or a related field.

-• Strong knowledge of mechanical, electrical, and software engineering principles.
+• Strong understanding of mechanical, electrical, and software engineering principles.

-• Proficiency in CAD software and mechatronics design tools.
+• Proficiency in CAD software and other engineering tools.

 Is becoming a Mechatronics Engineer a good career path?